 Serenity is the opposite of stress. earn a few simple practices that scientific research has proven supports brain health, lowers blood pressure, lowers your heart rate, gives you an immune boost and reduces the stress hormones in your body.
 These practices also help your body produce calming healing hormones that de-stress the mind and body.

 Do any of these serenity practices for just 2-4 minutes to reduce stress right away.
 I love many of the apps found in the app store for all of the practices listed below, (short meditations, affirmation apps, music you love, and apps with beautiful relaxing nature and sounds, and guided imagery apps).
-Love Insight Timer and CALM app for meditation and guided meditations.
+Love Mindful Living and CALM app for meditation and guided meditations.

 Do a short meditation.
 Over a thousand scientific studies prove practicing a relaxation response creates health benefits and reduces stress